carjchav/gcd_courseproject/Codebook.md

 *********************************************************************************************
  ## DATA CODEBOOK - Getting and Cleaning Data Course Project
 *********************************************************************************************

 *********************************************************************************************
-### SECTION 1: DATA DESCRIPTION (taken from the features_info.txt of the original source)
+### SECTION 1: DATA DESCRIPTION
 *********************************************************************************************
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time)